-The Exchange believes that its proposal is consistent with Section 6(b) of the Act, 41 in general, and furthers the objectives of Section 6(b)(5) of the Act, 42 in particular, in that it is designed to promote just and equitable principles of trade, to remove impediments to, and perfect the mechanism of a free and open market and, in general, to protect investors and the public interest by proposing to make changes to five rules in the Series 500 Rules as discussed.
+The Exchange believes that its proposal is consistent with Section 6(b) of the Act,39 in general, and furthers the objectives of Section 6(b)(5) of the Act,40 in particular, in that it is designed to promote just and equitable principles of trade, to remove impediments to, and perfect the mechanism of a free and open market and, in general, to protect investors and the public interest by proposing to make changes to five rules in the Series 500 Rules as discussed.

 The proposed rule change is designed to promote just and equitable principles of trade by updating and modernizing the Series 500 Rules and making them clearer and easier to use while continuing to protect investors and the public interest.

 In particular, the Exchange is proposing to change Rule 501 to delete reference to a back-up specialist.
 With the development of liquidity-enhancing electronic market makers on the Exchange such as RSQTs, which make markets in the same options issues as specialists, and the diminution of the role that the specialist plays in managing the order book on the Exchange, both a back-up specialist and substitute specialist are no longer needed.
-The Exchange believes that this proposal amendment is consistent with the Act because the advent of streaming quote traders on the Exchange served to perfect the mechanism of a free and open market because of the liquidity that such participants multiple competitive specialists on the floor, but is no longer needed in light of the current composition of the floor.